memsql/SingleStore.EntityFrameworkCore/test/EFCore.SingleStore.FunctionalTests/README.md

 **Configuring the Database**

-Configure your MySQL database by opening the `config.json.example` file, specifying the connection string and saving the changed file as `config.json`.
+Configure your SingleStore database by opening the `config.json.example` file, specifying the connection string and saving the changed file as `config.json`.

 **Running Functional Tests**